There isn’t an official list of Google ranking factors.

 That is a negative brand signal.

-Check out my complete SEO checklist for 2022.
+Check out my complete SEO checklist.

 Wrapping It Up